orientation vs onboarding

 Onboarding: The Marathon

-Orientation and Onboarding: Tips for HR Managers
+Orientation and Onboarding: HR Manager Advice

-- Gather Feedback Continuously: Use surveys, interviews, or informal check-ins to collect feedback from new hires about their experience.
+• Gather Feedback Continuously: Use surveys, interviews, or informal check-ins to collect feedback from new hires about their experience.
 Checking in often helps you see what’s working well and what could use a little tweaking in you onboarding process.

 By following these tips, HR managers can create welcoming, effective orientation and onboarding experiences that set new employees up for success and strengthen the overall workforce.